dongxiansuixin/ue-gameplay-work-balancer/README.md

 ### 🤔 Why do I need this?

 - Unreal Engine is still single threaded for the purpose of "gameplay" code, most of blueprint code, and code that deals with actor lifecycle.
-- You will inevitable run into cases where it's impractical to multi-thread of even optimize the code, but instead you just need to spread the work out to avoid spikey frames and FPS drops.
+- You will inevitably run into cases where it's impractical to multi-thread or even optimize the code, but instead you just need to spread the work out to avoid spiky frames and FPS drops.

 ### 🎯 When should I use this?
-- Distrubute spawning VFX across multiple frames for bullet impacts so that visual side-effects don't cause frame spikes.
+- Distribute spawning VFX across multiple frames for bullet impacts so that visual side-effects don't cause frame spikes.
-- Distribute cleanup / destruction of actors across multiple frames so that (for example) enemies dying doesn't cause frame spikes.
+- Distribute cleanup / destruction of actors across multiple frames so that (for example) enemies dying don't cause frame spikes.
 - Distribute spawning a large number of far away actors across multiple frames.

 ### ❌ What is this NOT?